 What is the source of chemical potential energy?
 If in a chemical change the reactants become stable products with a lower chemical potential energy, the electrostatic attractive forces between and within the atoms and molecules of the products are stronger compared to those in the initial reactants.
 For example, when an H2 molecule forms from two separate H atoms, the electrons in the product molecule will be subject to the attractive forces of the two protons resulting in the formation of a more stable diatomic molecule with a lower chemical potential energy.
 Because energy is conserved, any energy difference between the potential energies of the reactants and products must be accounted for.
 It is equal to the energy evolved during the reaction.

-Substances with a high chemical potential are not necessarily easy to spot as the energy is not visually apparent unless a chemical reaction takes place and the evolution of energy is obvious.
+Substances with a high chemical potential energy are not necessarily easy to spot as the energy is not visually apparent unless a chemical reaction takes place and the evolution of energy is obvious.
 However, knowledge of what a substance is used for can be very helpful.
 Organic fuels and foods are substances that release large amounts of energy as they are burned or metabolized to form very stable water and carbon dioxide.
 Substances with a low chemical potential energy are stable and one would expect to find large quantities of them that have been present, unchanged, for a long time.
 Inorganic rocks have low chemical potential energy.
 We do not eat rocks!

 Demonstration: Exploding gummi bear